SamTroy/TFF_Optimization/README.md

 - Continuous feedback and collaboration with members of the fantasy football analytics community

 ### Future plans
-- Add a user interface to streamline the team entry process
 - Incorporate FA Cup games